Personal Bankruptcy Process

 Once you have signed the documents, the Trustee files your papers electronically with the Office of the Superintendent of Bankruptcy (the government agency responsible for bankruptcy) and the bankruptcy is officially started.
 The Trustee will notify your creditors but you should also tell them that you did a bankruptcy if they call.

-Fulfilling your duties
+4. Fulfilling your duties

 Now it is a matter of fulfilling your duties.
-You must attend two counseling sessions.
+You must attend two counselling sessions.
 You must keep track of your income.
 The Trustee will need information to file your taxes and to monetize your assets if you have any.

-Discharged from bankruptcy
+5. Discharged from bankruptcy

 Assuming that all goes well, once you have completed all of your duties, you will be discharged from bankruptcy.
 At this point the bankruptcy is over, your debts are gone and you can begin the process of rebuilding your credit rating.